vargaseous/sec_mcptest/WINDOWS_SETUP.md

 This guide walks through running the Streamlit app, FastAPI server, Redis, and configuring MCP clients on Windows.

+*This will be integrated into the main README.md document after proper testing.*

 ## Prerequisites

 - Install uv (PowerShell):